wdzeng/image/README.md

 ## Usage

-Following example shows how to build project with pnpm and publish images to dockerhub.
+Following example shows how to build project and build and push images to Docker Hub and GitHub Container Registry.

 ```yml
 jobs: